iamandreatonina/Algorithms_bioinformatics/README.md

 ### Options/parameters :
  * First seqeunce [required], which correspond of the rows of the matrix
- * Second sequence [required], whihc are the columns fo the matrix
+ * Second sequence [required], which are the columns fo the matrix
  * -h, --help [optional] which disaply the helper and exit
- * -g , -- gap_penalty [optional] scoring value for the gaps, by defautl is -1
+ * -g , -- gap_penalty [optional] scoring value for the gaps, by default is -1
- * -m , -- match [optional] scoring value for the matches, by defautl is 2
+ * -m , -- match [optional] scoring value for the matches, by default is 2
- * -p , -- mismatch [optional] scoring value for the misamtches, by defautl is -1
+ * -p , -- mismatch [optional] scoring value for the misamtches, by default is -1
  * -o , --output_name [optional] Name of the output file that will be created (default: SW_output)

 ### Example